broadinstitute/StrainGE/docs/straingr.md

 patient, or an other related set of samples.
-Next, we need to specify how `prepare-ref` can find the actual FASTA files belonging to strains reported by StrainGST, this is done using the "path-template" switch `-p`: in this given path "{ref}" will be replaced with the actual strain name.
+Next, we need to specify how `prepare-ref` can find the actual FASTA files belonging to strains reported by StrainGST, this is done using the "path-template" switch `-p`: in this given path "{ref}" will be replaced **by StrainGR** (so don't replace it yourself) with the actual strain name.
 Don't forgot to use quotes, because { and } are special characters in many shells.
 We specify the similarities.tsv file created at the StrainGST database construction step, to reuse the calculated k-mer similarities again for clustering.
 The resulting concatenated reference will be written to `refs_concat.fasta`.

 #### 2. Align reads to the reference